qdrant/landing_page/qdrant-landing/content/articles/search-as-you-type.md

 title: Semantic Search As You Type
 short_description: "A demo that does what the title says"
 description: To show off Qdrant's performance, we show how to do a quick search-as-you-type that will come back within a few milliseconds.
-social_preview_image: /articles_data/sayt/preview/social_preview.jpg
+social_preview_image: /articles_data/search-as-you-type/preview/social_preview.jpg
+small_preview_image: /articles_data/search-as-you-type/icon.svg
-preview_dir: /articles_data/sayt/preview
+preview_dir: /articles_data/search-as-you-type/preview
-weight: 10
+weight: -2
 author: Andre Bogus
 author_link: https://llogiq.github.io
 date: 2023-08-07T10:00:00+01:00